ISAITB/docs-itb-ta/source/profile/index.rst

 .. note::
   When using EU Login you may have more than one user roles linked to your EU Login account.
 Each such role is related to different organisations and/or communities.
-The profile management section of the test bed offers the means of managing these roles but not your EU Login account.
+The profile management section of the Test Bed offers the means of managing these roles but not your EU Login account.

   When not using EU Login you will have a distinct Test Bed user account per role that you use to log in with.
 In this case